 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The neighbors in the neighborhood in Spur - Dickens are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 83.8% of U.S. neighborhoods.
-In addition, 3.9% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 68.3% of America's neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 82.3% of U.S. neighborhoods.
+With 12.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 56.6% of U.S. neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.